Malta's Muscat to 'navigate' murder probe despite outrage

 And Muscat's pledge to "navigate" the ongoing murder probe, using his far-reaching control of law enforcement agencies under Malta's constitution, led to fears that the cover-up would go on.

 "Muscat ... must leave right now.
 He simply cannot be trusted to not obstruct justice.
-He has done so for too long," Caruana Galizia's son, Matthew said on Twitter.
+He has done so for too long," Caruana Galizia's son, Matthew, said on Twitter.

 "The failure to prosecute Schembri, Mizzi and their protectors had fatal consequences for our wife and mother.
 If that failure continues, it will have fatal consequences for Malta's democracy," the Caruana Galizia family added in a statement.